How To Build My Immune System Naturally

 Methods For Boosting Your Immune System And Fighting Sickness

 What can you do to strengthen your immune system?
-Overall, your immune system performs an outstanding job of protecting you from disease-causing bacteria.
-But occasionally it doesn't work: a pathogen infiltrates your body and makes you ill.
+Overall, your immune system performs an outstanding job protecting you from disease-causing bacteria.
+But occasionally, it doesn't work: a pathogen infiltrates your body and makes you ill.

 What Are Some Things You May Do To Strengthen Your Immune System?

 The thought of increasing your immunity is appealing, but the capacity to do so has proven difficult to achieve for a variety of reasons.
 The immune system is a collection of interconnected systems, not a single organism.
 It needs balance and harmony to work properly.